t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="eh"></a>
-*Q: How do I change the password on a volume/keyfile which is secured with a PKCS#11 secret key?*
+*Q: How do I change the password on a container/keyfile which is secured with a PKCS#11 secret key?*

-*A:* To change the password on a volume/keyfile which is secured with a PKCS#11 secret key:
+*A:* To change the password on a container/keyfile which is secured with a PKCS#11 secret key:

-1. Decrypt the volume's CDB/keyfile using the token's secret key:
+1. Decrypt the container's CDB/keyfile using the token's secret key:

 	2. Go to "Tools | PKCS#11 token management..."
 	2. Select the "Secret keys" tab
 	2. Select the appropriate secret key
-	2. Click "Decrypt", and select your volume/keyfile
+	2. Click "Decrypt", and select your container/keyfile

 1. Change the password on it
-1. Re-encrypt the keyfile/volume's CDB using the token's secret key, using the "encrypt" function on the PKCS#11 token management dialog
+1. Re-encrypt the keyfile/container's CDB using the token's secret key, using the "encrypt" function on the PKCS#11 token management dialog

 * * *